Public vs. Private Universities in Germany: The Reality Check Nobody Gives You

 4. Class Size & Career Support

-Public: You are one of 600 students in a lecture hall.
+In public universities, you are one of 600 students in a lecture hall.
 There is zero "hand-holding."
 You have to figure out internships, visas, and housing entirely on your own.

-Private: Class sizes are small (20-30 students).
+Class sizes are small (20-30 students).
 Professors know your name.
 Most importantly, private universities have dedicated Career Centers that actively help you refine your resume, practice for interviews, and connect with industry partners like Airbus, Siemens, and EY.

 The Big Question: "Is the Visa Valid?"